umdevelopera/um-woocommerce-bought-product/README.md

 You can install this plugin from the [ZIP archive](https://drive.google.com/file/d/1qC0x_TV-Z9G20RPmuUsrSETej9gYY9Iy/view?usp=sharing) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use
-Go to *wp-admin > Ultimate Member > Dashboard* to updates information about purchased products for members.
+Go to *wp-admin > Ultimate Member > Dashboard* to update information about purchased products for members.
 Find the **WooCommerce (bought products)** widget and click the **Start** button to run the process.
 You'll see a progress bar below.
 Wait until the process will be done.

 Go to *wp-admin > Ultimate Member > Forms > Default Profile* to add the **Bought products** field to profiles.
 Click the "+" icon in the **Form Builder**.
 You will see the **Fields Manager** pop-up.
 Click the **Bought products** button.
 A field will be added to the form.
 Click the **Update** button to save changes.
 See details [here](https://docs.ultimatemember.com/article/188-how-to-add-fields-to-a-form).